InteropEvents/add-ins-workshop/setup/setup.md

     ![Home.html page in browser](images/ctrlf5home.png)

+1. Open [Microsoft Word Online](https://www.office.com/launch/word?auth=2) and open a **New blank document**.

-1. Side load the add-in in Word, pointing to the tasker.xml manifest in the project:
+1. [Side load the add-in in Word](https://docs.microsoft.com/en-us/office/dev/add-ins/testing/sideload-office-add-ins-for-testing#sideload-an-office-add-in-on-office-online), uploading the `tasker.xml` manifest file in the `taskerCode/tasker/taskerManifest` folder in the project.

     ![Sideload the Add-in](images/sideload.png)

-1. Once you see Proseware Tasks in the command bar, open the add-in and sign in.
+1. Once you see **Proseware Tasks** in the command bar, open the add-in, sign in, and accept the permissions.

     ![Proseware Tasks command button](images/prosewaretasks.png)